jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

  Fred and Mary order coffee every morning.
 (Fred and Mary form a compound subject, joined by the word and.
 Mary and Fred is plural, so the verb order is plural.)
- Debbie and Dave are flying to Hawaii. ( Debbie and Dave form a compound subject, joined by the word and.
+ Debbie and Dave are flying to Hawaii.
+(Debbie and Dave form a compound subject, joined by the word and.
 Debbie and Dave is plural, so the verb are is plural.)
 ```
-##### Subjects joined by and are singular in only two cases.
+**Subjects joined by and are singular in only two cases.**

-**1.** When the subjects are preceded by the words _each_ or _every_ , the verb is singular.
+1. When the subjects are preceded by the words each or every, the verb is singular.
-Think of it as each _and every single thing._
+Think of it as each and every single thing.

 ```
- Every student and instructor is eligible for a prize. ( Think of the sentence as, “Every single student and every single instructor is eligible for a prize.”)
+ Every student and instructor is eligible for a prize.
+(Think of the sentence as, “Every single student and every single instructor is eligible for a prize.”)
  Each report and check needs to be signed.
 (Think of the sentence as, “Each individual report and each individual check needs to be signed.”)
 ```
-**2.** When the subject joined by and represents a single person or thing, it is considered
+2. When the subject joined by and represents a single person or thing, it is considered
 singular.
 For example, macaroni and cheese is a singular noun.
 It refers to one dish.

 ```
  Macaroni and cheese is her favorite meal.
 (Macaroni and cheese represents a single dish, so the subject is singular.)
 ```
-##### Subjects joined by or or nor
+**Subjects joined by or or nor**

-When two or more subjects are joined by _or_ or _nor_ , the conjunction _or_ and _nor_ means it
+When two or more subjects are joined by _or_ or _nor_, the conjunction _or_ and _nor_ means it
 is either one or the other. _Or_ does not add the subjects together. _Or_ implies a choice
-between one or the other. **The verb must agree with the closest subject in the
+between one or the other. **The verb must agree with the closest subject in the**
-sentence.** It often helps to ignore the other half of the sentence when choosing the
+**sentence.** It often helps to ignore the other half of the sentence when choosing the
 correct verb.

 ```
  Either you or Sam was responsible for bringing the coffee.
 (The closest subject is Sam.
-The verb agrees with Sam .)
+The verb agrees with Sam.)
 ```
 ```
  Either Sam or you were responsible for bringing the coffee.
 (The closest subject is you.
-The verb agrees with you .)
+The verb agrees with you.)
  Neither the cats nor the dog is eating.
 (The closest subject is dog.
-The verb agrees with dog .)
+The verb agrees with dog.)
  Neither the dog nor the cats are eating.
 (The closest subject is cats.
-The verb agrees with cats .)
+The verb agrees with cats.)
 ```
-When dealing with subjects joined by _or_ or _nor_ , if one part is singular and the other part
+When dealing with subjects joined by _or_ or _nor_, if one part is singular and the other part
 is plural, it often sounds more natural to put the plural part closer to the verb.

 ```